Exane Derivatives Purchases 34 Shares of Illumina, Inc. (NASDAQ:ILMN)

 In related news, CEO Francis A. Desouza sold 3,000 shares of the stock in a transaction dated Monday, August 3rd.
 The stock was sold at an average price of $389.85, for a total transaction of $1,169,550.00.
 Following the completion of the sale, the chief executive officer now owns 77,610 shares in the company, valued at $30,256,258.50.
 The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
 Also, SVP Charles Dadswell sold 121 shares of the stock in a transaction dated Thursday, October 1st.
 The stock was sold at an average price of $312.82, for a total value of $37,851.22.
 Following the sale, the senior vice president now owns 6,157 shares of the company’s stock, valued at approximately $1,926,032.74.
 The disclosure for this sale can be found here.
 Insiders have sold 29,123 shares of company stock valued at $10,529,100 in the last quarter.
 0.38% of the stock is currently owned by company insiders.

-ILMN has been the subject of a number of recent research reports.
-Robert W. Baird lowered their target price on Illumina from $335.00 to $281.00 and set a “neutral” rating for the company in a research note on Tuesday, September 22nd.
-Wolfe Research downgraded Illumina from an “outperform” rating to a “peer perform” rating in a research report on Tuesday, September 29th.
-SVB Leerink cut their target price on shares of Illumina from $360.00 to $315.00 and set an “outperform” rating on the stock in a report on Tuesday, September 22nd.
-Canaccord Genuity lowered their price target on shares of Illumina from $350.00 to $300.00 and set a “hold” rating for the company in a report on Tuesday, September 22nd.
-They noted that the move was a valuation call.
-Finally, Atlantic Securities assumed coverage on shares of Illumina in a research report on Wednesday, September 30th.
-They set an “overweight” rating and a $355.00 price target for the company.
-Four investment analysts have rated the stock with a sell rating, nine have assigned a hold rating and eight have given a buy rating to the company’s stock.
-Illumina has a consensus rating of “Hold” and a consensus target price of $327.65.
+A number of brokerages have issued reports on ILMN.
+Guggenheim raised shares of Illumina from a “neutral” rating to a “buy” rating and set a $345.00 price target on the stock in a report on Monday, September 21st.
+Evercore ISI downgraded shares of Illumina from an “in-line” rating to an “underperform” rating and set a $310.00 price objective for the company. in a research note on Friday, August 7th.
+TheStreet downgraded shares of Illumina from a “b” rating to a “c+” rating in a research note on Thursday, August 6th.
+SVB Leerink lowered their price objective on shares of Illumina from $360.00 to $315.00 and set an “outperform” rating for the company in a research note on Tuesday, September 22nd.
+Finally, Morgan Stanley began coverage on shares of Illumina in a research note on Wednesday, September 9th.
+They set an “equal weight” rating and a $400.00 price objective for the company.
+Four research analysts have rated the stock with a sell rating, nine have issued a hold rating and eight have assigned a buy rating to the company.
+The company presently has a consensus rating of “Hold” and a consensus price target of $327.65.

 Illumina Company Profile